Allan's Paperweights

 Elwood had all the right elements for the glass industry, including energy (natural gas) and abundant supplies of sand.
 Many glass workers moved to Elwood to work in one of the five glass factories there.

 The St. Clair line (as far as paperweights are concerned) started with John "Pop" St. Clair, Sr. who worked at the George MacBeth Glass Works in Elwood from around 1903 to 1938.
 Local natural gas production faltered in 1938 and the St. Clairs began to develop their ideas for a new business of their own.
 Joe did the original experimentation and the business was formally started in 1941.
 John, Sr. and the brothers John, Jr., Joe, Ed and Bob all participated, while another brother, Paul, did not at first.
-By 1944 St. Clair paperweights were being sold through Georg Jenson on Fifth Avenue in New York.
+By 1944 St. Clair paperweights were being sold through Georg Jensen on Fifth Avenue in New York.

 For more information, you can read about the St. Clair family in the book American Glass Paperweights and Their Makers by Jean Melvin (1967 and 1970).
 For this and other great references on paperweights, check out my list of paperweight books for sale.